loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/auto-snapshots/aws-with-pod-identity/README.md

    Deployed to the host cluster where the virtual cluster instance is deployed, EKS ACK provides the `PodIdentityAssociation` CRD, allowing Pod Identity configuration to be managed declaratively in Kubernetes.

 2. **vCluster Platform Virtual Cluster Templates**
-   Used to dynamically inject configuration (like IAM roles, S3 bucket URLs, and timezones) from the host [vCluster Platform `Cluster` resource](https://www.vcluster.com/docs/platform/api/resources/clusters/) annotations directly into each vCluster’s configuration and associated `PodIdentityAssociation`.
+   Used to dynamically inject configuration (like IAM roles, S3 bucket URLs, and timezones) from the host [vCluster Platform `Cluster` resource](https://www.vcluster.com/docs/platform/api/resources/clusters/) annotations, along with [platform-specific parameter values](https://www.vcluster.com/docs/platform/administer/templates/parameters#platform-specific-parameter-values), directly into each vCluster’s configuration and associated `PodIdentityAssociation`.
 The EKS ACK `PodIdentityAssociation` resource is created in the virtual cluster host namespace via the `spec.template.spaceTemplate.objects` field.

 This approach enables:
 - Fully declarative Pod Identity and snapshot setup for every vCluster